needle-mirror/com.unity.live-capture/Documentation~/virtual-camera-features.md

 * Non-destructive and iterative workflow – change camera settings such as damping and focal length after a capture session.

-* **Snapshots** system to save an image along with your camera's position and metadata like lens information that can be loaded to pick up where you left off.
+* [**Snapshots** system](virtual-camera-snapshots.md) to capture the current state of your Virtual Camera and reuse it later.
+This includes, for example, the position of the camera in the Scene, and other metadata such as the lens information.

+  >**Note:** The Snapshots feature is only available from the Virtual Camera Device in the Unity Editor.
+There is currently no interface to manage Snapshots from the Virtual Camera app.